Learn how to take inexpensive plastic beads and transform them into unique skull earrings for everyday Halloween-inspired wear!

 Taking the extra steps to polish the bead really made these earrings look fancier – it doesn’t look like it came from that cheap bracelet at all.
 Time to show off your new pair of lovely Halloween-themed earrings!

-I hope you loved this skull earrings tutorial – for more projects like this, as well as inspirations and printables, don’t forget to visit my blog or follow any of my social media accounts – happy crafting, friends!
+I hope you loved this skull earrings tutorial – for more projects like this, don’t forget to check out the projects below.
+Happy crafting, friends!